itzandroidtab/totp/readme.md

 ### Features
 * keys never leave the token after setup
+* support for 6 and 8 digit tokens
-* enter button types 6 digit key using HID keyboard (any device that supports HID keyboards should work)
+* enter button types 6/8 digit token using HID keyboard (any device that supports HID keyboards should work)
 * supports up to 32 profiles
 * rechargable RTC battery
-* USB mode to add/delete profiles using a CSV file
+* USB mode to add/delete profiles using a CSV file (supports base32, hex and hex string)
 * support to change the RTC calibration values in the settings
-* support for setting the time
+* support for setting the time + timezone (currently only GMT)
 * 60 seconds screen timeout
-* Support for timezones

 ### Images
 Photos<br>